Welcome to the High Metabolic Clinic's

 8. Resources: In joining the High Metabolic Clinic, we ask you to commit to reviewing the podcasts and videos provided on this page.
 These serve as a launching pad for your successful weight management with our clinic.

 9. Lifestyle & Nutrition: For women, Dr. High’s coaching program Best Weight is the best place to create healthy habits through cognitive training, overcome emotional eating, and develop consistency to show up as your best self.
-In addition, patients are encouraged to work 1:1 with a Registered Dietitian to develop a sustainable eating plan.
+In addition, patients are encouraged to work 1:1 with a Registered Dietitian to develop a sustainable eating plan or Psychotherapist to address emotional eating, body dissatisfaction, mood disorders, ADHD.

 Here are the 3 Pillars of Weight Management: